 Stacked ranking is an employee evaluation method that slots a certain percentage of employees into each of several levels of performance.
 Such a model might assume a normal distribution, for example, in which 10% of employees are high achievers, 80% are satisfactory and valuable, and 10% are actually deleterious to the company.
 More on stack ranking.

 Thirty percent of Fortune 500 companies are said to use stacked ranking for employee evaluation.

-Usually fortune 500 companies know what they are doing.
-Stack rank based on your established KPI and then reward achievers and remove those from management who can’t perform well based the most important bottom lines.
+Usually, fortune 500 companies know what they are doing.
+Stack rank based on your established KPI and then reward achievers and remove those from management who can’t perform well based on the most important bottom lines.

 #TEAMworks empowers every layer of leadership within your organization.
 Great teams work because they communicate well, are equipped to perform at the highest level, are repeatedly acknowledged for their efforts, and unashamedly measured to achieve peak performance.